dumalo/A00426441_MCDA5510/TechnicalTestWeb2/ReadMe.txt

 Please Answer:
 What was it?
 How did you fix?
+>> And error in the _Layout file.
+"Shipppments" was changed to "Shipments"

 Item 4:
 Make the name label for the Customer on the shipment object say "Customer Name" in all places